moshix/mvs/README.md

 37. A JCL and PLI aware small editor

-38. A generalized IP address parser for all your NICS (important when you do IPv4 stuff with Hercules)
+38. A generalized IP address parser for all your NICs (important when you do IPv4 stuff with Hercules)

 39. An HP41 calculator in Fortran and REXX